-Written Sources present and discuss key historical documents illuminating important monuments of art and architecture throughout the world.
+Written Sources present and discuss key historical documents illuminating important monuments of Western art and architecture.
 The passages quoted permit voices from the past to speak directly to the reader, providing vivid and unique insights into the creation of artworks in all media.